d3rky/pyday2022-bcn/docs/instruction.md

         permission = dp.ConsumeUnicodeNoSurrogates(permission_legth)
     ```

-    Number of bytes do not guarantee that the final unicode will contain the exact number.
+    The number of bytes does not guarantee that the final Unicode will contain the exact number.
 It guarantees that it will be no more than provided number

 1. And final step - invoke the `do_calc` function
     ```